speajus/pea/README.md

 Visits all dependencies of a service.
 This can be used to destroy all dependencies, or something, else.
 The return of `fn` becomes the new value of the dependency.
 As primitives do not have dependencies, they do not get visited.

-## Limitations

-When using factories as keys, the arguments are not resolved.
-This is because the factory is not a constructor, and the arguments are not passed to the factory.
-This is a limitation of the current API, we can not differentiate between trying to use a factory as a key, or trying to use a factory as a service.
-There would be no way to differentiate trying to replace the factory or trying register it.
-We may need to add additional API to support this.

 ## Invalidation